The Bassarids: Performance history

 It was first performed in a German translation by Maria Basse-Sporleder in Salzburg on 6 August 1966 conducted by Christoph von Dohnányi.

 The first performance using the original English text was the US premiere, at the Santa Fe Opera on 7 August 1968.
 The composer conducted, and the staging was by director Bodo Igesz.
+The Santa Fe cast included Loren Driscoll as Dionysus, Peter Harrower as Cadmus, Regina Sarfaty as Agave, Charles Bressler as Tiresias, Joan Caplan as Beroe, John Reardon as Pentheus, Evelyn Mandac as Autonoë, and Thomas Jamerson as the Captain of the Royal Guard.

 A concert scheduled to be given by the BBC in London on 22 September 1968 was cancelled, so the British premiere was at the English National Opera in October 1974, with the composer conducting.

 In October 1990, two concert performances sung in the original English were given at Severance Hall in Cleveland, Ohio, by the Cleveland Orchestra and Chorus with soloists Vernon Hartman, Kenneth Riegel, and, in the role of Agave, Anja Silja.
 Christoph von Dohnányi, who was married to Silja at the time, conducted.
 This same production was repeated at Carnegie Hall in November 1990 at the New York premiere, which was attended by the composer.

 In March 1968, The Bassarids was performed at Teatro alla Scala in Milan, conducted by Nino Sanzogno in an Italian translation by Fedele D'Amico.
 In June 2018, a production under the direction of Kent Nagano with the Vienna Philharmonic was performed in Madrid at the Auditorio nacional de musica before heading on to the Salzburg Festival for performances in July/August 2018.
 These performances were in English.